Pixel Watch 5 Leaks: Every Rumour Tracked and What Google Actually Shipped

 Google Pixel Watch 4 and Fitbit Air running the Google Health app

-Google has not announced the Pixel Watch 5 for 2026.
-So far, we have one confirmed visual — a prototype photographed on the seabed near St. Martin — a BIS certification listing, and a small body of credible rumour covering the chip, display, and software.
+Google announced the Pixel Watch 5 on 12 August 2026.
+This post tracked every leak in the months before that: a prototype photographed on the seabed near St. Martin, BIS and FCC certification listings, and a body of rumour covering the chip, display and software.
+Below is the full record, with what proved right and what proved wrong.

 Release date

-Google has followed the same pattern for every Pixel Watch generation: announcement at the Made by Google event in August, availability in October.
-The Watch 5 is expected to follow suit, with an announcement alongside the Pixel 11 series in August 2026 and shipping in October 2026.
+Google followed the same pattern for every previous Pixel Watch generation: announcement at the Made by Google event in August, availability in October.
+The Watch 5 was expected to follow suit.
+It did not.
+Google announced on 12 August 2026 alongside the Pixel 11 series and put the watch on sale on 20 August, roughly seven weeks earlier than the established pattern.

 The ocean leak